 Principal Investigator: Ramnarayan Ramachandran, Ph.D.

-The lab investigates perception of sound and their underlying neuronal encoding in normal hearing animals and animals with hearing with hearing impairments.
+The lab investigates the perception of sound and their underlying neuronal encoding in normal hearing animals and animals with hearing with hearing impairments.
 Auditory perceptions is assessed in realistic environments where there are both relevant sounds and distractors.

 Psychophysiology Research Laboratory